MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-setup.md

 ### Automated setup

-When your project is ready to go, run the configure scene utility from **Mixed Reality Toolkit > Utilities > World Locking Tools**:
+When your project is ready to go, run the configure scene utility from **Mixed Reality > World Locking Tools**:

 ![Unity editor with Mixed Reality Toolkit menu selected](../../images/world-locking-configuration-img-01.jpeg)